 Generally, the three-year period begins from the date of the victim’s death, though it is important to understand that the time to file does not always begin from this time.
 Sometimes the statute of limitations begins when other pieces of information are discovered.

-- When an individual’s death is deemed to have occurred from natural causes, but years later, there is evidence of medical malpractice;
+- When an individual’s death is deemed to have occurred from natural causes, but years later, there is evidence of medical malpractice.

-If you or a loved one were injured in an accident, you have enough to deal with.
-Let an experienced accident attorney fight for the full compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
-Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
-We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
+If you lost a loved one due to a preventable medical error or the reckless behavior of another, you have enough to deal with.
+Let an experienced wrongful death attorney fight for justice on your behalf.
+It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a wrongful death lawyer.
+Call the most experienced practicing wrongful death attorneys Bellingham has at Tario & Associates, P.S. today for a FREE consultation!
+We have been representing grieving family members in Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!